PrestaShop/prestashop-specs/content/1.7/back-office/catalog/monitoring/monitoring-listing.md

 ## Top section elements

 - **Title of the section** - includes the title and the total number of available entries - those are displayed in brackets.
 - **Gear icon** - it is a Gear style icon in the corner - top-right position of the section.
+This icon has a short rotation animation once clicked.
 Clicking on this icon, leads to dropdown **Refresh list** link with the rotation style icon.
 It refreshes the whole page.
 - **Notification** - only List of empty categories section starts with informative blue-box notification with the information icon, with the text saying _An empty category is a category that has no product directly associated to it.
 An empty category may however contain products through its subcategories._.

 ## Arranging actions in sections